Sandbird/covid19-Greece/README.md

 ### Added

 - mobility.csv - A new table (checked every day at 23:30 for new updates).
 Holds the latest Google Mobility Reports for Greece.
+- greece.json - Added 'google_mobility' array to hold the data for the Google Mobility chart.
+First array element holds the caterories (dates), and the rest are the 'splines' for the various mobility indexes as well as a 'column' for the New Cases.
+I used the weekly average data (7-day mov.avg) with the aim of reduction of fluctuation.

 ## 03-12-2021